-In this paper, we study QSHE in QWRs by separation of the spin-up and spin-down electrons as two distinct quantum Hall systems from a transport viewpoint.
-It was performed at the beginning of the discovery of IQHE for the explanation of the quantum Hall conductance~\cite{zhou_PhysRevLett.101.2008_FSQSHE}.
-But in the spin-filtered quantum Hall system, there are not any Landau levels that distinguish this system from the magnetic quantum Hall system.
-Therefore, this motivated us to consider the QSH system profoundly that makes some interesting results like a phase transition from topological insulator to ordinary by adjustment of the bias voltage, more visible in the narrower width QWRs.
-In the following, we demonstrate that this phase transition is tuned by the application of a transverse electric field.
+In this paper, using tight-binding BHZ (TB-BHZ) Hamiltonian, the band structures of QWRs are obtained and QSHE are studied by separation of the spin-up and spin-down electrons as two distinct spin-filtered quantum Hall systems from a transport viewpoint.
+The transport study of QHE was performed for explanation of the quantum Hall conductance~\cite{zhou_PhysRevLett.101.2008_FSQSHE}, but in the spin-filtered quantum Hall system, there are not any Landau levels that distinguish this system from the magnetic quantum Hall system.
+Therefore, this motivated us to consider the QSH system profoundly that makes some interesting results like a phase transition from topological insulator to ordinary by adjustment of the bias voltage.
+This phenomena will be more visible in the narrower width of QWRs.
+In the following, we will demonstrate that this phase transition will be tuned by applying a transverse electric field.

-We have organized the rest of this paper as follows.
-In Sec.\ref{sec:HM}, we will introduce the TB-BHZ Hamiltonian in the presence of a transverse electric field for QWRs.
-This Hamiltonian is so effective for low-energy.
-So, our results presented in Sec.~\ref{sec:Result}, have a good agreement with those presented by the continuum BHZ model \cite{zhou_PhysRevLett.101.2008_FSQSHE,Imura_PhysRevB.2010,liu_AppPhysLett.99.2011_EFQSHE,wada_PhysRevB.83.2011_Bi,medhi_IOP_24.2012_ESTIs,hsu_PhysRevB.95.2017_InAsGaSbMagF,krishtopenko_PhyRevB_97.2018_HgTeQW}, especially with the results of Ref.~\cite{zhou_PhysRevLett.101.2008_FSQSHE}.
-But in our approach, we calculate the spatial distribution of spin and charge currents in the QWRs.
-The QWRs sandwiched between two metallic leads as a function of the Fermi level position at zero external electric fields and in the presence of a transverse electric field.
-Next consider topological invariant or quantum spin Hall conductance, $G_{xy}^{(s)}$, using Landauer-Büttiker formalism.
-Ultimately, we conclude the paper with Sec.\ref{sec:Summary} where the summary of results and conclusions are presented.
+We will organize the rest of this paper as follows.
+In Sec.~\ref{sec:HM}, we will introduce tight-binding BHZ (TB-BHZ) Hamiltonian in the presence of a transverse electric field for QWRs.
+This Hamiltonian is highly effective for low-energy.
+Indeed, our results will be presented in Sec.~\ref{sec:Result} that they will be in a good agreement with results have presented by the continuum BHZ model \cite{zhou_PhysRevLett.101.2008_FSQSHE,Imura_PhysRevB.2010,liu_AppPhysLett.99.2011_EFQSHE,wada_PhysRevB.83.2011_Bi,medhi_IOP_24.2012_ESTIs,hsu_PhysRevB.95.2017_InAsGaSbMagF,krishtopenko_PhyRevB_97.2018_HgTeQW}.
+In spite of the results have presented in Ref.~\cite{zhou_PhysRevLett.101.2008_FSQSHE}, in our approach, we will calculate the spatial distribution of spin and charge currents in the QWRs sandwiched between two metallic leads as a function of the Fermi level position at zero external electric fields and in the presence of a transverse electric field.
+In addition, we will briefly discuss experimental detection of QSH state in Sec.~\ref{sec:Discuss}, and mention that QWRs can be a tunable topological insulators under an appropriate transverse electric field, gate and bias voltages for application in spintronic device, which will be discussed in this paper.
+Finally, we will conclude the paper with Sec.~\ref{sec:Summary} where the summary of results and conclusions will be presented.